loopbio/python-motifapi/README.md

 io_name = 'led'

 # note the use of datetime_to_cron() which converts an absolute date/time to a non-repeating
 # non-monotonic cron expression.
-Furthermore, note that because this should occure 17s relative
+Furthermore, note that because this should occur 17s relative
-# to the start of recording, we pass a datetime initilized from 0 seconds.
+# to the start of recording, we pass a datetime initialized from 0 seconds.

 api.call('schedule/camera/%s/io/%s/set' % (camera_serial, io_name),
          task_name='led_on_after_17s',